r2don/nest-http-interface/README.md

 - `@RequestForm(key?: string, defaultValue?: string)`: Specifies the request form using `application/x-www-form-urlencoded` as the content type, requiring the key of the body optionally.

+- `@CircuitBreaker(options?: CircuitBreaker.Options)`: Marks the method as a circuit breaker, with `options` being the options of the circuit breaker.
+You can use global options by setting the `circuitBreakerOption` property in the module.

 ## Auto generate `@ResponseBody()` from return type of exchange method